stevesteve2/SteveWebsite/content/authors/admin/_index.md

 ---
 Steve studies social media, misinformation, political polarization, and intergroup conflict using methods from experimental psychology and computational social science.

-Steve is a PhD candidate at the University of Cambridge (Trinity College), where he studies as a Gates Cambridge Scholar and as a member of the Cambridge Social Decision-Making Lab.
-He is an incoming postdoctoral researcher at New York University, where he will work with the Social Identity and Morality Lab.
+Steve is a postdoctoral researcher at New York University in the Social Identity and Morality Lab.
+He received his PhD from the University of Cambridge (Trinity College), where was a Gates Cambridge Scholar and a member of the Cambridge Social Decision-Making Lab.
 Previously, he studied Psychology and Symbolic Systems at Stanford University.

 He has published in journals such as the Proceedings of the National Academy of Science, Psychological Science, Trends in Cognitive Sciences, Nature Communications, and the Journal of Experimental Social Psychology.
-His research has been covered by outlets such as the New York Times, BBC, NBC, the Wall Street Journal, the Guardian, and the Freakonomics podcast.
+His research has been covered by outlets such as the New York Times, BBC, NBC, the Atlantic, the Wall Street Journal, the Guardian, and the Freakonomics podcast.

-He has received grants from the Russel Sage Foundation, the Center for the Science of Moral Understanding, Heterodox Academy, and the AE foundation.
-His thesis was recently awarded the Psychology of Technology Dissertation Fellowship.
+He has received grants from the Russel Sage Foundation, the Center for the Science of Moral Understanding, Heterodox Academy, the AE foundation, and Google.
+His thesis was awarded the Psychology of Technology Dissertation Fellowship.

-Steve is also very interested in Science Communication, and has written articles for the Washington Post, the Guardian, Quartz, and Psychology Today.
-He also makes Science Communication TikToks under the name @stevepsychology.
+Steve is also very interested in Science Communication, and has written articles for the Washington Post, the Guardian, the LA Times, Quartz, and Psychology Today.
+He also makes Science Communication TikToks under the name @stevepsychology (1.1+ million followers).

 {{< icon name="download" pack="fas" >}} Download Steve's {{< staticref "media/Steve Rathje CV 2022 July.pdf" "newtab" >}}CV{{< /staticref >}}.